-At the end of the school day, students pack their belongings and then clean their learning areas with disinfectant solutions.
+At the end of the school day, students will pack their belongings and then clean their learning areas with disinfectant solutions/wipes.
 Staff members wearing face coverings and carrying walkie talkies will be stationed outside.
-They will communicate with the classroom teachers to instruct children to come to the designated arrival and dismissal locations when their parent arrives.
+They will communicate with the classroom teachers to instruct children to come to the designated arrival and dismissal locations when their parents arrive.
 Students will use hand sanitizer before exiting the building.
 The goal of this procedure is to eliminate students congregating in groups and interacting with students from other classrooms.

 LUMIN Schools will not offer extracurricular sports activities at the beginning of the school year.
-We may choose to offer sports at some point during the school year after consulting local health officials.
+We may choose to offer sports later in the school year after consulting with local health officials.

 LUMIN Schools has created the preceding plan with the information and guidelines currently available.
 We recognize we are living in a fluid environment where the evolution and our understanding of the virus changes regularly.
 LUMIN is committed to operating its plan with the flexibility needed to implement the latest guidance from leading health organizations.